• Skip to primary navigation

 While green garlic offers a pungent flavor, green onions offer a sweeter taste to dishes.

-When it comes to cooking, green onions are versatile and useful as both garnish and ingredient in salads, stir-fry dishes, soups, and stews.
+Green onions are versatile and useful as both garnish and ingredient in salads, stir-fry dishes, soups, and stews.

 Conversely, green garlic is best used as an ingredient rather than for garnishing as its strong flavor might overpower the dish's other flavors.